Joshua-Barawa/Car-Dealer/README.md

 ## Description
 This project is a website where we connect different car dealers to help them get potential clients to buy cars from them.
-It also helps user get conected with the best dealers in town
+It also helps user get connected with the best dealers in town
 ## Contributors
 * Silver Norman- Home Page
 * Joshua Barawa- Cars Page